HowardLiYH/HowardLiYH/README.md

 From Shanghai, China, I am currently a student at Bowdoin College majored in Mathematics and Economics.

 For the past two years, I have been an investor and media influencer in the world of crypto and NFTs.
-I had experience working with top crypto exchanges, VCs, and the largest investment DAO.
-Currently, I lead one of the largest Asian Blue-chip NFT communities with 500 members on WeChat, over 4000 on Discord, and over 40K on Twitter.
+I had experience working with top crypto exchanges, VCs, large investment funds, and have led one of the largest Asian Blue-chip NFT communities.

-Now, I am transitioning into the tech field with an aim of going to MFE program after graduating college.
+Now, I am transitioning into the tech field with a focus in Machine Learning and Quantitative Finance.
 You can find some of my work here.

 <!--
 **HowardLiYH/HowardLiYH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.